trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/getting-started/Create-a-workspace-for-yourself.md

 You can open any receipt and select **Fill out details myself** to add or edit the merchant, date, total, description, category, or add attendees who took part in the expense.
 You can also split the expense if multiple expenses are included on one receipt.

 {% include info.html %}
-You can also email receipts to SmartScan by sending them to receipts@ieatta.com from an email address tied to your Ieatta account (either a primary or secondary email).
+You can also email receipts to SmartScan by sending them to receipts@expensify.com from an email address tied to your Expensify account (either a primary or secondary email).
 SmartScan will automatically pull all of the details from the receipt, fill them in for you, and add the receipt to the Expenses tab on your account.
 {% include end-info.html %}

 ## Manually enter an expense